Dayan-Zhanchi/100-Day-UI-Challenge/README.md

 # 100-UI-Challenge
 This is a collection of UI designs created from the [100 day UI challenge](http://www.dailyui.co/).
+I will not make an user interface everyday because of the little time I have to work on these challenges, so this will ultimately be an accumulation of 100 UI's in indefinite time.

 ## Challenge #001 - Sign up form